Two managers gone in two days: What losing Cora, Hinch means for baseball

 This points to the bigger picture across the sport: In the competitive drive to get an advantage over your opponent, do those involved -- and we can speculate that the cheating went well beyond the 2017 Astros and 2018 Red Sox -- not realize they had crossed the line?

 They knew.
 They knew what they were doing was wrong.
 They knew they were cheating.
-Not much different from the PED users two decades shooting up in secret.
+Not much different from the PED users some two decades ago shooting up in secret.
 They knew.

 Some will feel that Cora and Hinch are the scapegoats for actions committed by the players, who escaped any punishment.
-That's an argument, I suppose, but history tells us players are incapable of policing themselves, as in the steroids era when few players spoke out against what was happening (former Rangers pitcher Rick Helling was a notable exception).
-Indeed, if A's pitcher Mike Fiers, a member of the 2017 Astros, hadn't broken the player code of silence, we might not be where we are today.
+That's an argument, I suppose.
+But history tells us players are incapable of policing themselves, as in the steroids era when few players spoke out against what was happening (former Texas Rangers pitcher Rick Helling was a notable exception).
+Indeed, if Oakland Athletics pitcher Mike Fiers, a member of the 2017 Astros, hadn't broken the player code of silence, we might not be where we are today.

 Monday's report and the upcoming report on the 2018 Red Sox are only the beginnings of baseball trying to figure out how to cope with the technological era.
 Maybe it's time to ban all in-game uses of video, no checking your previous at-bats, no watching the in-game feed.
 MLB stepped up its monitoring of technology in 2019, but as any science fiction writer will tell you: Beware what the future holds.
 The ramifications for Cora and Hinch are harsh, but Manfred had to send a message: Knock it off.
 Now.